-When a battery doesn't function correctly, it cannot start and crank the engine.
-This leads to a no-start which will contribute to vehicle downtime.
+When a battery doesn't function correctly, it cannot start and crank the engine, leading to a no-start which will contribute to vehicle downtime.

-Here are some summertime battery prep tips:
+Here are some battery summerizing tips:

-- Inspect the batteries for bulges, cracks, or leaks. - Be sure batteries are firmly mounted in place. - Check the integrity of the battery cables where they connect to the battery and make certain the fasteners are secure. - Check battery cables to ensure they aren't in contact with items that will wear through their insulation. - Look for corrosion at the battery's terminal posts.
-If corrosion is present, clean it off and spray the connections with a protectant. - Test the batteries at least once a year.
+- Inspect the batteries for bulges, cracks or leaks. - Be sure batteries are firmly mounted in place. - Check the integrity of the battery cables where they connect to the battery and make certain the fasteners are secure. - Check battery cables to ensure they aren't in contact with items that will wear through their insulation. - Look for corrosion at the battery's terminal posts.
+If corrosion is present, clean it off and spray the connections with a protectant. - Load test the batteries at least once a year.